One of the most-overlooked—and yet most essential—tools for every Airstream trailer owner is a torque wrench.

 I can understand why.
-A good quality torque wrench is a moderately expensive tool, and if you don't need to work on cars regularly it will probably sit in your Tire Changing Kit most of the time.
+A good quality torque wrench is a moderately expensive tool, and it will probably sit in your Tire Changing Kit most of the time.

 Also, people often wonder why they need a torque wrench for their Airstream trailer wheels, when they don't apparently need one for their car.